DIY Ikea TV Stand — Sharing the super-easy tutorial for how to make this trendy Ikea hack for your very own, custom Ikea TV stand or IKEA TV cabinet.

-If you’ve been reading the blog for any length of time, then you know I LOVE a good Ikea hack!
+If you’ve been reading the blog for any length of time, then you know we LOVE a good Ikea hack!

-Combine that with my current love of all things rattan and our need for storage beneath the TV in our bedroom, and you’ve got our DIY rattan Ikea TV unit!
+Combine that with our current love of all things rattan and our need for storage beneath the TV in our bedroom, and you’ve got our DIY rattan Ikea TV unit!

-Materials To Make A DIY Ikea TV Stand Or TV Cabinet
+Materials and Tools Needed to Make A DIY Ikea TV Stand Or TV Cabinet

 This DIY IKEA hack storage unit is super simple to recreate, but it does require a few different supplies.